radiocartographyenthusiast/Kinglet/README.md

 My goal is to generate heatmaps of reception for home and local networks.
 What I have in mind is thorough but could result in lots of junk data, though, or at least a bulk to digest by something beefier than a Pi0. <br>
  <br>
 ⚠ Reconnect to home wifi upon return is still being tested ⚠ <br>
-✔ Managing of airodump-ng process based on location <br>
+✔ Managing of Sparrow-WiFi: Kinglet process based on location <br>
 ✔ Start/stop monitor mode automatically; can currently be changed by editing monstart.sh <br>
-❌ Tweak not included to put raspi0w in-built wifi into monitor mode <br>
  <br>
 <h3>Main Requirements:</h3> <br>
 -Sys: Python 3 <br>